Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

       ![](../../images/module_01/lab_05_idct/hwRunCuUtil.PNG)

   It shows that compute unit utilization is around 23%.
 Meaning compute unit is busy crunching numbers only for 23% of the time and remaining 77% of time it is stalled/idling.
-This can be confirmed from the application timeline and which also provides insights why it is so.
+This can be confirmed from the application timeline and which also provides insight why it is so.

  #### Application Timeline Analysis